Jain (Deemed-to-be University)

-Catching the wind in his sails, Abhimanyu Panwar of Jain University is on a roll
+Catching the wind in his sails, Abhimanyu Panwar of Jain (Deemed-to-be University) is on a roll

 Abhimanyu Panwar in action